Elected (song)

-"Elected" is a song by American rock band Alice Cooper, released in 1972 as the first single off their sixth album, Billion Dollar Babies (1973).
+"Elected" is a song by American rock band Alice Cooper, released in 1972 as the first single off their sixth studio album, Billion Dollar Babies (1973).
 It reached number 26 during election week on charts in the United States, number 4 in the United Kingdom and number 3 in Austria.
 The promotional music video was directed by Hart Perry.

 Composition

 "Elected" is a hard rock song with glam rock influences.
 Its political theme was inspired by the 1972 United States presidential election.
-Cooper called the song “total political satire," and added “we hated politics, but the idea of Alice, the scourge of the entire world, being president was just too good.”
+Cooper called the song "total political satire", and added "we hated politics, but the idea of Alice, the scourge of the entire world, being president was just too good."

 Both the riff and part of the melody were recycled from "Reflected" which appeared on their 1969 album Pretties for You.

 Legacy

 Joey Ramone acknowledged the similarity between "Elected" and his band's song "I Wanna Be Sedated" according to Alice Cooper.

 The song was a favorite of John Lennon, who called it "a great record" but added Paul McCartney would've done it better, which Cooper agreed with.